 Step 1: Assign the Work

 A thorough intake is absolutely a critical step.
 We cannot simply flip an email request over to a colleague and expect things to go smoothly.
-We absolutely Generally, three questions need to be addressed when we assign work: Who, What and When.
+Generally, three questions need to be addressed when we assign work: Who, What and When.

 - Who is responsible?